polazarus/ocamlyices/README.markdown

 Yices uses a library for arbitrary precision arithmetic, called GMP.
 Like any other dependency, this dependency may lead to version incompatibilities.
-You may believe the "GMP statically linked" version of Yices answers this problem.
-But, for our purpose, it does not (it could but it is another story).
-Although the executable is statically linked to GMP, it is not the same for the shared library or the static library (you can see it with `nm`).
+Yices' website propose a special version cooked with "GMP statically linked".
+This version contains only a static library `libyices.a`, which includes GMP.
+However, using a static library leads to larger binaries and in case of multi-process programs to larger memory footprint.

+That is why I prefer to stick with Yices without GMP.
 At the moment (1.0.29), `libyices.so` is dependent on `libgmp.so.3`.
 If you have a more recent system, `libgmp.so` may actually point to a newer version (e.g. libgmp.so.10).
 However, the older version is usually kept for compatibility you just need its full path to link with it.
 If you do not have the correct version, you can always compile yourself GMP, but it will not be my first choice.

-The solution adopted in the configure:
+The solution adopted in `./configure`.
+First, it searches for `libyices.so` (using `ldconfig` if possible and then in some standard directories):

+- If it does not find it, it assumes that Yices with GMP statically linked is installed and that `libyices.a` already includes GMP's functions.

-- First, it tries to guess what `libyices.so` needs with `ldd`.
-If it's available (it is `ldd` job after all), it selects this version of GMP.
+- Otherwise, it tries to guess which version of GMP is needed with `ldd`:

-- Second, it tries to select `libgmp.so.3` (you cheat!) if it's available.
+    * If `ldd` indicates no correct version exists on your system, `configure` fails with a message that indicates the version of `libgmp` needed.

+    * If `ldd` indicates a correct version exists, it uses it.

+    * But, if `ldd` does not know of a dependency towards `libgmp`, that is, Yices was not compiled with an explicit dependency towards GMP (for instance, 1.0.27 and 1.0.28 on Linux), or if `ldd` fails for any other
+    reason:

+        - If `libgmp.so.3` is available, it use it (you cheat!).
-- Third, it fallbacks to the default `libgmp.so`.
+        - Otherwise, it fallbacks to the default `libgmp`.

-You can also force a particular version with:
+Because you may know better, you can also force a particular version with:

     --with-gmp=/usr/local/lib/libgmp.so.3
+    --without-gmp # GMP statically linked in libyices.a

 Usage
 -----